craftcms/commerce-stripe/README.md

 ### Subscriptions

-Support for creation of new payment sources in the same request as Payment source creation at the time of subscription has been deprecated.
-Recommendation?
+Support for creation of new payment sources in the same request as a subscription has been deprecated due to inconsistencies with Stripe’s handling of default payment methods.
+In future versions, the subscription endpoint will focus solely on starting a subscription, not accepting payment information. **For now, custom subscription forms that use the legacy Charge workflow will continue to work.**

+We recommend one of the following strategies:

-- Set up a payment source before offering subscriptions;
+1. **Set up a payment source before choosing a subscription.** Design your subscription process to capture payment details, _then_ select from plans.
-- Create a payment source over Ajax on the same page;
+1. **Create a payment source over Ajax on the same page.** _This should only be supported when configuring the customer’s first payment method._ You may preflight an Ajax request to Commerce’s [`payment-sources/add` action](https://craftcms.com/docs/commerce/4.x/dev/controller-actions.html#post-payment-sources-add) to set up a payment method, then use the subscription form normally—Stripe will use that sole payment source with the subscription.
-- Show users what payment method the subscription will be associated with;
+1. **Show users what payment method the subscription will be associated with.** This is a great idea, regardless—confirm to the user which of their existing payment sources will be used.
+You can find the customer’s default payment source in Twig, like this:
--
+    ```twig
+    {# Assuming a `plan` variable exists in this context... #}
+    {% set paymentSources = craft.commerce.paymentSources.getAllGatewayPaymentSourcesByCustomerId(plan.gatewayId, currentUser.id) %}
+    {% set defaultPaymentSource = paymentSources | filter((ps) => ps.getIsPrimary()) | first %}

+    {% if defaultPaymentSource %}
+      {# Show some information about the source: #}
+      This subscription will be billed to: {{ defaultPaymentSource.description }}

+      {# Then, output the form! #}
+    {% else %}
+      <p>You must set up a payment method to start a subscription!</p>
+      {{ tag('a', {
+        href: siteUrl('account/payment-sources'),
+        text: 'Add a payment method',
+      }) }}
+    {% endif %}
+    ```

 ### Synchronization